For Premier Experiences, Experience Premier

 A carefully balanced itinerary of sightseeing, wine tasting, and culinary experiences off property have been curated for you, including a dinner at a Michelin-star restaurant in Tournus, France – a small but Michelin-mighty village in Burgundy.

-Day 4: En route to the chateau, stop in beautiful Beaujolais, where you will enjoy a guided visit through a vineyard in one of the historic villages of the region with a tasting and picnic lunch overlooking the grounds.
+Day 4: En route to the chateau, stop in beautiful Beaujolais, where you will enjoy a guided visit through the golden-stones village of Oingt — ranked among the most beautiful villages in France, a wine tasting, and lunch at the picturesque Les Terrasses de Pommiers (or similar).
 Settle in to your accommodations before experiencing a Welcome Dinner with our local Burgundian Chef Raphael.

 Day 7: Discover the Bresse region in Louhans and Vonnas.
 Experience one of the most significant, vibrant markets in Burgundy in Louhans today with time to explore at leisure.
 Transfer to Vonnas where Michelin Chef Georges Blanc transformed the village into a gourmand square.
 Lunch is at leisure for you to choose exactly where you would like to partake in this culinary wonderland.
 Return to the chateau for a Chef’s dinner.